SLM – Selective Laser Melting

 SLM is a form of additive manufacturing and 3D printing developed specifically for printing metal alloys.
 It is one of the most common industrial 3D printing production methods for metal parts.
 The method is based on the Powder Bed Fusion (PBF) technique.
 SLM allows efficient production runs and intricate geometries for components in various metal materials.

 The printing process takes place in an inert gas-protected chamber to prevent oxidation of the raw material, a fine-grained metal powder.
 The protective gas is either nitrogen or argon depending on the raw material.
-We employ two metal printing machines: SLM 280 HL for aluminum, stainless steel and tool steel, and ConceptLaser Mlab cusing for cobalt-chrome.
+We employ three metal printing machines: SLM 280 HL for aluminum, Eosint M270 for stainless steel and tool steel, and ConceptLaser Mlab cusing for cobalt-chrome.

 The SLM Process